Berigny/agds-starter-kit/FirebaseStudioSetup.md

 ```
 ---

-## ✅ Step 3: Build the Application
+## ✅ Step 3: Setup and Build the Application

-Generates a static export in the `out/` directory:
+This step installs dependencies and generates a static export in the `out/` directory using the `setup` script in `package.json`.
 ```
 bash
-yarn build
+yarn setup
 ```
 ---